robertleifke/replicator/README.md

 The smart contract suite is forked from [@primitivefinance's](https://github.com/primitivefinance/rmm-core) open source `rmm-core` repository with modifications to how the the invariant is calculated to ensure robustness for any two arbitrary ERC-20 tokens.

 **Underwriters** of call options earn the premium, "theta decay" that is paid by call option buyers.
 In the context of decentralized finance, these buyers are swappers who swap on the underlying liquidity.
-To optimize the premium earned by option sellers, a batch auction can be used to match buyers and sellers in a future implementation.
+In the future, a batch auction can be implemented to match buyers and sellers.
+Thus, optimizing the premiums earned for option sellers.

 For each unique FX pair, an `engine` contract is deployed and follows the standard naming conventions seen in traditional FX markets (`base/quote`).